-The credit union's accounting policy for impairment of loans is set out in the accounting policy in note 2.8.
+The credit union's accounting policy for impairment of loans is set out in note 2.8.
 The estimation of loan losses is inherently uncertain and depends upon many factors, including loan loss trends, credit risk characteristics in loan classes, local and international economic climates, conditions in various sectors of the economy to which the credit union is exposed, and, other external factors such as legal and regulatory requirements.
-The provision for bad debts in the financial statements at the year end was €1,440,443 (2020: €1,444,301) representing 6.43% (2020: 6.38%) of the total gross loan book.
+The provision for bad debts in the financial statements at the year end was €1,189,642 (2021: €1,440,443) representing 5.15% (2021: 6.43%) of the total gross loan book.